Simplifying Benefits

 In early sketches and wireframes, we tried a few different ways to help members orient on landing:

-• Search-first layout with a prominent search bar, followed by a module of common benefit categories
+Prominent search bar, followed by a large module of top benefit categories

-Usability sessions showed that the summary-first pattern helped members answer their core questions faster while still supporting those who needed to explore all benefits, so we developed this direction further.
+Usability sessions showed that the summary-first pattern helped members answer their core questions faster while still supporting those who needed to explore all benefits.
+We developed Option 3 further.

 Introducing a Benefits Summary on landing